Triangle Wildlife Removal Podcast

 What Professional Exclusion Looks Like

-Wildlife exclusion in Chapel Hill starts with a comprehensive inspection of the full exterior to identify every gap wildlife could exploit.
-Our technicians do not just seal the obvious hole.
-They seal every potential entry point on the structure.
+Wildlife exclusion in Holly Springs starts with a complete exterior inspection to identify every gap wildlife could use.
+Our wildlife control operators do not just seal the obvious opening.
+They inspect and seal every potential entry point on the entire structure.
 Visit our wildlife exclusion and animal damage repair page for details on the full scope of work.

-A typical Chapel Hill wildlife exclusion job includes:
+A typical Holly Springs wildlife exclusion job includes:

-Triangle Wildlife Removal & Pest Control, Inc. was founded in 1990 by Tad Bassett, who holds a B.S. in Fisheries and Wildlife Management from NC State University.
-The company has been sealing homes against wildlife across the Triangle for over 35 years.
-The 14-person team includes staff Zoologist Derek Cline with 15 years of experience in exclusion planning and wildlife management.
+Triangle Wildlife Removal & Pest Control, Inc. was founded in 1990 by Tad Bassett, who holds a B.S. in Fisheries and Wildlife Management from NC State University and previously worked with the NC Wildlife Resources Commission.
+The 14-person team includes staff Zoologist Derek Cline with 15 years of experience in exclusion work and wildlife management across Wake County.

 Licensing and credentials: